ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-The function **StopRace** will loop through all the players on the server and set the property `inRace` to `false` indicating they are no longer in the race.
+The function `StopRace` will loop through all the players on the server and set the property `inRace` to `false` indicating they are no longer in the race.
 We then broadcast to all players that the race should be stopped.
-Later on in the tutorial we will listen for this broadcast event and setup a handler.
+Later on in the tutorial, we will listen for this broadcast event and create a handler.

 ### Repeating Task